radiusxyz/bolt/testnets/holesky/README.md

 # On-Chain Registration

-Once you are successfully running the Bolt sidecar you need to register on-chain on the Bolt Registry to successfully receive preconfirmation requests from users and RPCs.
-This step is needed to provide economic security to your commitments.
+The first step for integrating Bolt is registering into the Bolt smart contracts.
+This is required for signalling participation, depositing collateral, and specifying endpoints and other metadata to start receiving preconfirmation requests.
+What follows is a quick overview of the required steps.

-In order to do that you need some collateral in the form of whitelisted ETH derivative tokens that need to be restaked in either the Symbiotic or EigenLayer protocol.
+First you'll need to deposit some collateral in the form of whitelisted ETH derivative tokens that need to be restaked in either the Symbiotic or EigenLayer restaking protocols.
 Bolt is compatible with the following ETH derivative tokens on Holesky:

 - [Symbiotic Vaults](https://docs.symbiotic.fi/deployments#vaults)
   - [`wstETH`](https://holesky.etherscan.io/address/0xc79c533a77691641d52ebD5e87E51dCbCaeb0D78)